Považský hrad: Art

 The castle has appeared in many pictures, including works of well-known Slovak author Imro Weiner-Kráľ, German author Ludwig Rohbock or Gaspar Bouttats.
 In written form in " Malebna cesta dolu Vahom ", from Alojz Mednansky.
 The castle was, with its famous rulers Ladislav & Rafael Podmanitzky, often the theme of legends and narratives.

 Vandalism

 In spite of the great effort of people for whom the destiny of the country's heritage is not vacant, there are still several cases of vandalism on the castle.
 That is why the castle lacks an information board and places for rest during the walk to the castle.

 Vicinity

 Burg

-Underneath the Castle, on the south, there is a Renaissance manor house called Burg.
-Order to build the manor was given by Szigmund Balassa.
+Underneath the castle, on the south, there is a Renaissance manor house called Burg.
+Order to build the manor was given by Zsigmond Balassa.
 Building works on the manor started in the first third of the 17th century and were finished 1631, when family moved from Castle.
 Last owner was Baroness Popper von Podhragy, who supported reconstruction of the manor until after the World War I in 1919 it became possession of the state.
 Later it was bought by private company.